usnistgov/gobgpsrx/README.md

 ### Install
 Install binaries into $GOPATH/bin.
-Simply use 'install' instead of 'build' in commands
+Simply use 'install' instead of 'build' in commands (CGO env variable must be set)
 ```
 go install ./...
 ```